adambraimbridge/next-lure-api/README.md

   - a json to generate an n-concept card
   - ...
   In addition, each item must contain a property, `recommendationType`, detailing what kind of thing it is the data for.
 Some kind of styling hint may also be useful.
 Each item may contain a `adviceText` property to explain to the user why it is being recommended.
 Each item must send data for use in tracking the reason[s] a recommendation has been shown

+May (in v1, for backwards compatibility) return an array of objects like the above